Climate-SMART Crops - American Farmland Trust

 Scaling Mechanisms for Agriculture’s Regenerative Transformation (SMART) – Creating Climate Smart Markets for Corn, Soy, Wheat, Cotton, and Dairy

-The Truterra and Land O’Lakes network includes agricultural retailers and service providers who support farm businesses and the people who operate them.
-In response to growing concerns about adapting to extreme weather and mitigating climate change at the local level, retailer agronomists in the private sector have recently taken an increasing interest in developing conservation products and services for delivery to their farmer clients.
-A promising convergence of science, practice, and sales, the Climate SMART Project represents an unprecedented collaboration between conservation professionals in the public and private sectors to bridge the gap between agency-guided knowledge of conservation and retailer-led experience with the business of farming.
+The Truterra network includes agricultural retailers and service providers who support farm businesses and the people who operate them.
+Ag retail agronomists have taken an increasing interest in developing conservation products and services for delivery to their farmer clients.
+A promising convergence of science, art, practice, and sales, the Climate SMART Project represents an unprecedented collaboration between conservation professionals in the public and private sectors to bridge the gap between agency-guided knowledge of conservation and retailer-led experience with the business of farming.
+The Climate SMART Project shares the PCSC program’s overall goals to increase farmer adoption of climate-smart practices that reduce net emissions, ensure equal access to underserved producers, and grow the market for climate-smart products.

 The team that also includes our many partners, listed below, will be: